Sienci-Labs/Resources/README.md

 If you're finding that something isn't working that you'd expect - check the README again or use 'Ctrl + F' to search the page, or otherwise see below some known compatibility issues:

-- Image classes and WordPress shortcodes can't be redered by GitHub because it doesn't know what they are, so the only way to do final checks is to push to WordPress and check there
+- Image classes and WordPress shortcodes can't be rendered by GitHub because it doesn't know what they are, so the only way to do final checks is to push to WordPress and check there
 - WordPress Galleries don't seem possible
 - Sometimes having "$" surround text makes the Git Preview look odd, but it formats fine in WordPress
 - Still exploring issue with KBName and Post Dates being incorrectly set randomly when updated